EuroAirport Basel Mulhouse Freiburg: Terminal

 The EuroAirport consists of a single terminal building, a brick-style main area with four levels and the Y-shaped gate area attached to it.
 The basement (Level 1) contains the access to the car park, the ground level (Level 2) features the arrivals facilities.
 Level 3 is the check-in area divided into halls 1–4 while the departure gates are located at Level 4.
 The gate area features gates 1–2, 20–46, 60–61 and 78–87 of which gates 22–32 are used for non-Schengen flights.
 Six of the boarding gates feature jet bridges, the others are used for walk- or bus-boarding.
-As described above, the landside areas are uniquely divided into French and Swiss parts.
+The entry and exit area is divided into French and Swiss parts.

 Airlines and destinations

 Passenger

 The following airlines offer regular scheduled and charter flights at the EuroAirport: